jazzyjackson/MIXINTvNegative1/readme.markdown

 ### logs
 ### spiders

-You could very quickly write some HTML to serve up some content

-Maybe the workspace definition can include

 Adding functionality:
-Functionality may come in the form of a program in any language kept in the spiders direct, to be executed on command for any user, or as new definitions for custom components, or a combination thereof: custom elements that rely on some back end functionality
+Functionality may come in the form of a program in any language kept in the spiders directory, to be executed on command for any user, or as new definitions for custom components, or a combination thereof: custom elements that rely on some back end functionality.